Whole Earth Catalog: In popular culture

 In 1970, on April Fool's Day, the Whole Earth Restaurant opened at UC Santa Cruz.
 It was an early source of "whole foods" in Northern California until it closed in 2002.

 In 1972 Warner Bros.
 Records release a 2 disc sample album The Whole Burbank Catalog.
 The cover parodied the publication's artwork.

+The WEC is mentioned in the song "Country Man," the title track from the 1972 debut album by Canadian musician Valdy: "Feed the cat, feed the dog, feed the chickens, chop the log / Have a smoke and clear the fog, read the Whole Earth Catalog."
+It is also mentioned in the piece "The Adventures of Greggery Peccary" by Frank Zappa: "I must plummet boldly forward to my ultra-avant laminated, simulated replica-mahogany desk, with the strategically-placed, imported, very hip water pipe, and the latest edition of the WHOLE EARTH CATALOG, and rack my agile mind for a spectacular new TREND, thereby rejuvenating our limping economy, and providing for bored & miserable people everywhere some great new 'THING' to identify with!"

 A 2010 issue of the political art magazine made by the Adbusters Media Foundation was titled The Whole Brain Catalog, which features a parody cover with a small human brain in place of the earth, and many references to the 1960s counter culture movement.
 The tagline read Access to Therapies rather than Access to Tools.